 Petitions must contain at least the required number of signatures when filed.
-Do Not accept a petition that does not contain at least the minimum number of signatures, because it cannot be supplemented.
-If you review a petition that has the required number of signatures but enough of them are not registered voters, or are not legible, such that there are not enough valid signatures, reject the petition and notify the candidate that he or she has ten days to submit the required number of legible signatures.
+DO NOT accept a petition that does not contain at least the minimum number of signatures, because it cannot be supplemented.
+If you review a petition that has the required number of signatures, but enough of them are not registered voters, or are not legible, such that there are not enough valid signatures, reject the petition and notify the candidate that he or she has ten days to submit the required number of legible signatures.
 Call the Elections Division immediately if you have rejected a petition and returned it to a candidate for collection of supplemental signatures.
-Please encourage candidates to file supplemental petitions as soon as possible so we can prepare the Primary ballots.
+Please encourage candidates to file supplemental petitions as soon as possible so we can prepare the primary ballots.
 No official notice is required to be given to candidates of conforming petitions. §2358.

-Candidates may not file and cannot be printed on the Primary ballot for more than one party for the same office in one election. §2353.
+Candidates may not file and cannot be printed on the primary ballot for more than one party in the same primary election. §2353.
 However, a candidate on the ballot in one party can ask for write-in votes in another party.
 A candidate can be nominated through the write-in process if the candidate is the highest vote-getter even if other names are printed on the ballot.
 A candidate may also be nominated by write-in if no names are printed on the ballot, provided that the candidate is the highest vote-getter and receives votes totaling at least 50 percent of the number of signatures required for petitions for nomination for that office (statewide offices-250; senatorial and county-50; state representative-25). §2370.

-If you are NOT the filing official designated by statute, DO NOT accept a Primary petition-you must direct the candidate to the correct place to file.
-DO NOT accept petitions from independent or minor party candidates.
-They must file with the SOS (except for independent justice of the peace candidates who must file with their town clerk).
+If you are NOT the filing official designated by statute, DO NOT accept a primary petition-you must direct the candidate to the correct place to file.
+DO NOT accept petitions from Independent or minor party candidates.
+They must file with the SOS (except for independent Justice of the Peace candidates who must file with their town clerk).

-All petitions for the primary must be kept until 30 days following the General Election at which time they may be destroyed. §2360.
+All petitions for the primary must be kept until 30 days following the general election at which time they may be destroyed. §2360.